cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Demonstration concerning number theory and the RSA cryptosystem:
   - Generate and test primes.
-  - Factorize numbers (step-by-step) with different methods (the different methods run in parallel threats).
+  - Factorize numbers (step-by-step) with different methods (the different methods run in parallel threads).
   - Make the RSA cryptosystem understandable and use it:
      - Generate RSA keys (also with primes of your own choice).
      - Encrypt/decrypt with RSA.